Ultralight dark matter detection with mechanical quantum sensors: Introduction

 There is overwhelming astrophysical and cosmological evidence for the existence of cold dark matter (DM) \cite{Sofue:2000jx,Massey:2010hh,Aghanim:2018eyx,Primack:2015kpa}.
 However, the detailed properties of the DM, in particular its mass, are highly unconstrained \cite{Tanabashi:2018oca}.
 The possibility that the dark sector could contain or even consist primarily of ``ultralight'' bosonic fields of mass $10^{-22}~{\rm eV} \lesssim m_{\phi} \lesssim 0.1~{\rm eV}$ has recently received considerable attention~\cite{Essig:2013lka,Hui:2016ltb,Irastorza:2018dyq}.

 The existence of such light fields coupling to the standard model (SM) may induce new forces beyond the usual electroweak and strong forces.
 For example, if there are additional light scalars which couple to SM matter through Yukawa couplings, the best constraints come from torsion balance experiments looking for ``5th forces'' between a pair of macroscopic masses \cite{adelberger2009torsion,wagner2012torsion}.
-Furthermore, as first emphasized in \cite{graham2016dark}, if these ultralight bosons make up a significant fraction of the ambient DM background, existing mechanical accelerometers \cite{adelberger2009torsion,wagner2012torsion,pierce2018searching,Guo:2019ker} and upcoming large-scale atomic interferometers (eg. \cite{coleman2018magis}) can be used to further probe these models.
+Furthermore, as first emphasized in \cite{graham2016dark}, if these ultralight bosons make up a significant fraction of the ambient DM background, existing mechanical accelerometers \cite{adelberger2009torsion,wagner2012torsion,pierce2018searching,Guo:2019ker} and upcoming large-scale atomic interferometers (eg. \cite{Coleman:2018ozp}) can be used to further probe these models.

 Ultralight dark matter detection can be viewed as a paradigmatic exercise in quantum metrology.
 Essentially, the dark matter creates a classical, persisent, but extremely weakly-coupled force on a sensor.
 The goal is to then detect or rule out the presence of this force.
 This task is fundamentally limited by the noise in the detection system.
 High-quality microwave cavity systems are already used for such metrological searches for a particular ultralight DM candidate--the axion, which couples to the electromagnetic field in the cavity \cite{du2018search,zhong2018results}.
+Here we instead focus on ultralight DM candidates which couple to all atoms in a massive object coherently, for example through direct coupling to neutron number.